 - Obtain a worker’s full name, address and Social Security number before you pay them.

-- Review your employee handbook and job descriptions to ensure workers’ duties are in line with what their role demands.
+- Review your employee handbook and job descriptions to ensure workers’ duties are in line with what their roles demand.

 Can a Worker Be Both an Employee and an Independent Contractor?

 The safest bet would be to classify and pay this worker entirely as an employee for all the tasks they perform.
-However, if the employee has an established outside business, and the contracted work doesn’t pertain to this employee’s duties, then you may treat the employee as an independent contractor.
+However, if the employee has an established outside business, and the contracted work doesn’t pertain to this employee’s duties, then you may treat the employee as an independent contractor for that specific work.

-For example, if you have an employee who works as a bookkeeper but also has a side photography business, you may be able to hire them as an independent contractor while paying them as an employee for their normal duties.
+For example, if you have an employee who works as a bookkeeper but also has a side photography business, you may be able to hire them as an independent contractor for a photoshoot while paying them as an employee for their normal duties as a bookkeeper.

 *This content is for informational and educational purposes only and is not intended to be taken as legal advice.
 For legal advice, consult with your professional legal or tax advisor.